 The impact of having children on the employment rate among ultra-Orthodox women is less significant than it was in the past, and is now similar to that among other Jewish women.

-There are large gaps between the ultra-Orthodox and other Jews regarding the factors they consider to affect an individual’s social status.
-Ultra-Orthodox respondents believe that the individual has only limited control over his or her fate, and that Divine Providence is the most important factor influencing one’s social status, while other respondents do not consider this factor to have much importance.
-In parallel, the ultra-Orthodox attribute less importance to factors such as education, financial situation, or profession.
-Another difference emerged regarding the question of whether ultra-Orthodox Israelis should benefit from affirmative action in higher education or employment: An overwhelming majority of ultra-Orthodox respondents are in favor, while only a minority of other Jewish respondents feels that the ultra-Orthodox should benefit from affirmative action.
+There are significant differences between the ultra-Orthodox and other Israeli Jews in their views on the factors influencing an individual’s social status.
+Ultra-Orthodox respondents believe that people have only limited control over their own fate, and that divine influence is the most important factor affecting their social status.
+By contrast, ultra-Orthodox respondents do not attribute great significance in determining an individual’s social status to factors such as higher education, financial situation, or profession.
+Another difference was found on the question of whether ultra-Orthodox Israelis deserve to benefit from affirmative action in academia or in the workplace: an overwhelming majority of the ultra-Orthodox believes that this should be the case, while only a minority of other Jewish respondents agreed.

 ** The Statistical Report on Ultra-Orthodox Society in Israel is based on data from the Central Bureau of Statistics, government ministries and authorities, and the National Insurance Institute.